wtraylor/modular_megafauna_model/README.md

 -----

 The first step in working with the model is to create the documentation and read the introductory pages.
+On the Quickstart page you will find instructions for compiling the source code.

 If you don’t want or are unable to compile the documentation, you can also open the file [docs/quickstart.md](docs/quickstart.md) and the other markdown files in `docs/` directly.

 ### Compile the Doxygen Documentation

+As a bare minimum, you will need to have [CMake](https://cmake.org) (version 3.10 or higher) and [Doxygen](https://www.doxygen.nl) installed.

 Open a Unix shell (terminal) in the root directory of the megafauna library, and execute the following lines.
 On Windows, you can use the [Windows Subsystem for Linux]() <!--TODO-->(Windows 10 or higher) or try to compile it with the CMake GUI and/or an IDE.